-Instructor:Dr George Bertram (Stratigraphic Research Int., Glasgow, United Kingdom)Duration:2 daysCPD Points:10Language:EnglishLevel:Foundation
+Instructor: Dr George Bertram (Stratigraphic Research Int., Glasgow, United Kingdom)

 The course comprises a series of talks on the fundamentals of geology interspersed with short practical exercises and discussions.
 The objective of the course is to introduce attendees to the science of geology with a particular emphasis on its application for the exploration of hydrocarbons.